UCSBCarpentry/2020-11-09-OpenRefine-online/_episodes/07-introduction-to-transformations.md

 | To empty string 	| Changes the cell format to empty string. 	|

->## Removing Unnecessary Spaces without inspecting all facet choices
+>## Removing Unnecessary Spaces Without Inspecting All Facet Choices
 >1.
 Create a text facet on the "Society or Institution" Column
 >2.
 Note that you have over 300 choices listed and would take too much time to inspect each of them
 >3.
 On the column use the dropdown menu to select ```Edit cells->Common transforms->Trim leading and trailing whitespace```